Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/delta_date_load_verify.png)

-#### DW_DELTA_DATE_RANGE_F.SQL
+#### DW_DELTA_DATE_RANGE_F.SQL (Query the table function)

-1. Verify the table function returns results as well.
-Highlight this query your worksheet and run it.
+1. Verify the table function DW_DELTA_DATE_RANGE_F returns results as well.
+Highlight the following query your worksheet and run it.
 This will return 3 rows representing 3 weeks of data.
 We will utilize this table function in future scripts.
 ``` sql
 select start_dt, end_dt
 FROM table(dev_webinar_common_db.util.dw_delta_date_range_f('week'))